What to do first when the application encounters an error

 -

-First, I will find the error by placing logs in the application’s execution flow to check which code block the error is in.
+First, I log the application’s execution flow to figure out which block contains the error.

 -

-I will divide the code into different blocks, then check each block one by one.
-For example, if I have 3 code blocks and 2 blocks are confirmed to be correct, then the problem will be in the remaining block.
+I divide the code into blocks and check them one by one.
+For example, if I have 3 blocks and 2 are correct, the bug is probably in the remaining one.

 -